-Employ strategies that in aggregate use 30% less water than the water use baseline calculated for the building (not including irrigation) after meeting the Energy Policy Act of 1992 (and as amended) fixture performance requirements.
+Employ strategies that in aggregate use 30% less water than the water use baseline calculated for the building (not including irrigation) after meeting the Energy Policy Act of 1992 fixture performance requirements.
 Calculations are based on estimated occupant usage and shall include only the following fixtures (as applicable to the building): water closets, urinals, lavatory faucets, showers and kitchen sinks.

-Use high-efficiency fixtures, including dry fixtures such as composting toilets and non- water-consuming urinals, to reduce the potable water demand.
-Consider reuse of stormwater and treated graywater for non-potable applications such as toilet and urinal flushing, landscape irrigation, clothes washing, mechanical systems, and custodial uses.
+Use high-efficiency fixtures, dry fixtures such as composting toilets and waterless urinals, and occupant sensors to reduce the potable water demand.
+Consider reuse of stormwater and graywater for non-potable applications such as toilet and urinal flushing, mechanical systems and custodial uses.